tonig-evo/tutorial_python/scipy_numpy/Readme.md

 # Numpy and Scipy

 NumPy and SciPy are open-source add-on modules to Python that provide common mathematical and numerical routines in pre-compiled, fast functions.

+## Arrays

-Have a look at [Numpy_Tutorial.pdf](../Numpy_Tutorial.pdf) to familiarise yourself with the two modules.
+Have a look at [Numpy_Tutorial.pdf](../Numpy_Tutorial.pdf) to familiarise yourself with arrays.
 Also take a look at: http://www.loria.fr/~rougier/teaching/numpy/numpy.html (solutions to questions marked with an asterisk are hidden on the website)

-## Arrays

 **Questions**